jeffh/CedarPlywood/README.md

 CedarPlywood
 =============

 Custom Comparators for [Cedar][].
 Why not in Cedar itself?
-Cedar mandates that only Foundation is a requirement.
+Cedar mandates depending only on Core Foundation.

 To use, copy all the files from **CedarPlywood/Headers/** to your own project.
-And add the following to your prefix.pch (or before whenever you include Cedar):
+And add the following to the top of your *prefix.pch* (or before whenever you include Cedar):

      #define CEDAR_CUSTOM_COMPARATORS "CedarPlywood.h"